 We are looking for people aged over 18 from a range of backgrounds and communities to join us.
 We are particularly keen to hear from younger people, those of working age and individuals from black and minority ethnic communities since these groups are currently under-represented.

 You do not need any special qualifications or experience because we will provide all necessary training and support during a 6 month probation period.
-You do need to be enthusiastic and open minded, a natural communicator and possess sound, objective judgment.
+You do need to be enthusiastic and open minded, a natural communicator and possess sound, objective judgement.
 As long as you are 18 years or over, your background can be as a student, a person of working age or retired.
 There currently is no upper age limit, though you must be able to carry out the necessary duties.

 Serving as a Lay Observer is recognised as a public duty and employers are obliged to allow employees ‘reasonable’ time off from their employment to perform their duties as a Lay Observer.
 Employers may pay staff for this time off but they don’t have to.
 Reasonable expenses are reimbursed.